Building growth team: 3 rules and 5 must-have roles

 — the number of closed deals.

-Dashly experts team consists of a personal manager, copywriter, designer, layout designer, and analyst.
+Dashly growth marketing team consists of a team-lead, copywriter, designer, layout designer, and analyst.
 They help companies integrate Dashly tools and increase conversion on the website.

 The manager comes up with ways to achieve the client’s goals and, together with the team, develops, tests, and implements triggered mechanics.
 By selling this service, rather than just a subscription to our service, we help clients achieve their goals faster and without expanding their staff.

-So if you don’t have time for experiments, you can turn to great marketing services.
+So if you don’t have time for experiments, you can turn to great growth marketing services.

-The growth team at Dashly is a marketing team because it is focused on attracting targeted leads.
+The growth department at Dashly is a marketing one mostly because it is focused on attracting targeted leads.
 However, growth teams can also be of other types, such as product teams.
-It all depends on the goals you want to achieve, hacking growth of your company.
+It all depends on the objectives you want to achieve, hacking growth of your company.

 To launch a marketing growth team, you need to fill 5 roles:

-The marketer looks for insights on which to generate hypotheses, look for growth marketing tips, test channels, and formulates offers.
+The marketer looks for insights on which to generate hypotheses, look for growth marketing tips, test channels, frameworks, and formulate offers.

-Btw, if you need inspo for your experiments, check out our growth marketing playbook with over 40 ideas for testing from Dashly and our customers.
+By the way, if you need inspo for your further experiments, check out our growth marketing playbook with over 40 ideas for testing from Dashly and our customers.

-The scrum master is responsible for processes, “pushes” the team to maintain pace, helps understand what is blocking launches, and conducts brainstorming sessions and all other team activities.
+The scrum master is responsible for processes, “pushes” them to maintain pace, helps understand what is blocking launches, and conducts brainstorming sessions and all other teams activities.

 The PPC specialist launches advertising campaigns in various channels: Facebook, Instagram, TikTok, and Google Ads.
-They can use various social media growth hacking tools in their work.
+They can use various social media growth hacking tools in their work: automate lead generation, collect data about user preferences, etc.

 The analyst helps monitor key metrics, collects statistics before launching hypotheses, and calculates the sample size and test duration.

 You don’t necessarily need to find a growth hacker for your startup (or bigger business) in the market.
-Think over growth hacking team structure by choosing from those who already work in the company and have the appropriate skills.
-One person can combine several roles in the growth team.
+Think over growth hacking teams structure by choosing from those who already work in the company and have the appropriate skills.
+One person can combine several functions in the growth teams.

-For example, a marketer can handle advertising launches and even create visuals independently.
+For example, a marketer can handle advertising launches and even create visuals independently — two birds with one stone for your growth marketing structure.

 I didn’t immediately become the team leader of our growth team.
 I joined Dashly 2 years ago and started by working on our email newsletters.